Gujarat Raffia Industries Ltd forays entry in Solar - www.lokmattimes.com

 Established in 1984, Gujarat Raffia Industries Limited is one of the major manufacturers of PE Tarpaulin, Plastic Sheeting, Ground Sheeting, Geomembrane, Tents, Shelters, Pond Lining, Canal Lining, Fumigation cover, HDPE Woven Bags, PP Woven Bags, Vermibed and Ropes etc. Company's plants have all the latest manufacturing facilities and have top quality measures for good working environment.
 The products that company offer like Tarpaulins, Tents, Geomembrane, Vermibed, Agro sheets, Fumigation covers, PP Bags etc. are completely maintenance free.

-For FY22-23 company reported export turnover of Rs 10.33 crore, over 25 per cent jump from exports of Rs 8.23 crore reported in FY21-22.
-The Company has successfully initiated its efforts for increasing exports and has set a target of exporting more than 40 per cent of its production.
+For FY22-23 company reported export turnover of Rs.
+10.33 crore, over 25% jump from exports of Rs.
+8.23 crore reported in FY21-22.
+The Company has successfully initiated its efforts for increasing exports and has set a target of exporting more than 40% of its production.
 Company currently exports to countries including USA, UK, Israel, Yemen, Hungary, Romania among others.

 The HDPE/PP woven Sacks/ Bags industry as a whole will be benefited by relaxation of Jute Mandatory and Packaging order subject to which will be enable Food Corporation of India and other agencies to pack of food grains in HDPE/PP Bags.
 HDPE/ PP Bags sector is the biggest sector in India for packaging.